gtagohdev/gtagohdev.github.io/rcr-support.md

 - In app multilingual supports

 &nbsp;
-## List of supported data handlers
+## List of supported data handlers (in prioritized sequence)
-- Composite text displaying
-- Sharing of contents through standard apps or tools installed in the device
 - Explicit and implicit weblink handling (enable links and opening of link in web browser)
 - Explicit and implicit email handling (enable links and opening of data in email client)
+- Implicit sms number handling (enable links and opening of sms data in sms tool)
 - Explicit and implicit phone number handling (enable links and opening of number in phone caller)
-- Implicit sms number handling (enable links and opening of sms data in sms tool)
+- Composite text displaying
+- Sharing of contents through standard apps or tools installed in the device

 &nbsp;
 ## List of supported in-app languages